 Knob & Tube Special Project Funds (based upon available funding)

 Knob and tube wiring in owner-occupied homes may be replaced, so weatherization measures can be installed.
 Only homes that can be completed are to receive these electrical measures.
 A maximum of $15,000 may be spent on the home to replace knob and tube wiring.
-Any additional costs for this work must be paid from other funds (not HEAP, DOE, DOE-BIL or Utility funds).
+Any additional costs for this work must be paid from non-weatherization program funds (not HEAP, DOE, DOE-BIL (IIJA) or Utility funds).

 Weatherization Readiness Funds (based upon available funding)

-DOE Readiness funds will be allocated to Subgrantees, when approved by the Grantee using the Application for Readiness Funds form, on a case-by-case basis to provide necessary repairs to a home to avoid a weatherization deferral.
+DOE Readiness funds will be allocated to Subgrantees, when approved by the Grantee using the Application for Readiness Funds form, on a case-by-case basis to provide necessary repairs to a home to eliminate the conditions causing the weatherization deferral.
 The maximum expenditure limit is $20,000 per home.
 Costs exceeding the expenditure limit must be covered by other funding sources unless a waiver is granted by the Iowa Weatherization Assistance Program to exceed the expenditure limit.
-Homes on which Readiness funds are used must result in a DOE or DOE-BIL22 completion (federal requirement).
+Homes on which Readiness funds are used must result in a DOE or DOE-BIL22 (IIJA) completion (federal requirement).
 Landlords are required to contribute 50% of the costs prior to Readiness funds being used on a rental property.
 If the landlord is unwilling to contribute, the home will be deferred.
-Readiness funds will be allocated to the Subgrantee's regular DOE contract that is in force when the home is reported as complete, and Readiness costs must be reported to the regular DOE contract regardless of whether the completion and other weatherization work is reported to the regular DOE or DOE-BIL22 contract.
+Readiness funds will be allocated to the Subgrantee's regular DOE contract that is in force when the home is reported as complete, and Readiness costs must be reported to the regular DOE contract regardless of whether the completion and other weatherization work is reported to the regular DOE or DOE-BIL22 (IIJA) contract.
 The Grantee reserves the right to adjust the Readiness cost limit per home.

-WEATHERIZATION MEASURES - EXPENDITURE LIMITS -- updated 06/17/2024
+WEATHERIZATION MEASURES - EXPENDITURE LIMITS -- updated 06/17/2024 07/22/2025